dnohales/django-static-sitemaps/README.md

 Done.

-Alternatively, you can run this using a Celery task runner.
-For details, look below.

 **Note:** Your sitemap files will be served from ``STATIC_URL`` by default.
 If your ``STATIC_URL`` is a relative one (e.g. ``/static/``), the result will be prepended the domain to respect the current ``Site`` object.
 If your